List of JKT48 members: Third generation

 On 4 February 2014, JKT48 announced the names of 63 finalists that are vying to become JKT48 trainees in the third generation.

 On 15 March 2014, JKT48 announced selected candidates to become JKT48 newest trainees.
 This generation brought Kezia Putri Andinta as the first member to be born in the 21st century, on 28 January 2001 to be exact.

 Pipit Ananda became the first trainee of this generation to leave the group.
-She left only nine days into her membership, the shortest ever tenure in JKT48 history until Kanya Cahya broke the record on 6 October 2018 with seven days.
+She left only nine days into her membership, the shortest ever tenure in JKT48 history until Kanya Caya broke the record on 6 October 2018 with seven days.